cuteday/KiRaRay/README.md

 #### Test scenes and assets

 For testing, HDR environment images can be downloaded at [sIBL Archive](http://www.hdrlabs.com/sibl/archive.html), OBJ scenes can be obtained at [McGuire's Archive](https://casual-effects.com/data/).
+Also gltf models can usually be loaded and rendered.

 #### Performance